What's Your Leadership Style?

 - Disempowered employees who take little action without manager instruction

 According to research from Interact, 37% of the managers said that they are uncomfortable giving direct feedback about performance if they believe the employee might respond badly.
 And it's not just a reluctance to give feedback, they also found that 69% of managers said they are often uncomfortable communicating with employees.
-Think about that, almost 2/3 of managers are uncomfortable with even communicating with their team!
+Think about that, almost 2/3 of managers are uncomfortable just communicating with their team!

 The solution to this problem is not just more discussion about the need for engagement, but a shift in culture and development of the leadership team to encourage communication and change.